The Saga of cord1-PRA Testing in Dogs

 Various forms of Progressive Retinal Atrophy (PRA) –a group of retinal diseases that result in blindness-- are among the most highly studied forms of inherited disorders in dogs.
 Fortunately, and thanks to decades of dedicated research, more than 30 different genetic variants, i.e. mutations, that cause PRA have been identified.
 DNA tests for most of these genetic variants are now available to dog breeders and use of these tools has dramatically decreased the incidence PRA-related blindness in a wide variety of dog breeds.

 PRA mutations cause blindness by altering specific steps along the intricate pathway that our dogs’ eyes rely on as light is transformed into an electrical signal and transmitted to our brains allowing us to “see”.
 This light transformation occurs in two types of photoreceptors called rods and cones in the retina at the back of the eye.
 It is in these photoreceptors that most of the PRA-causing mutations cause problems.
-Rod cells are what allow vision in low light conditions while cones are responsible for visual acuity in bright light and also provide us with our ability to see colors.
+Rod cells are what enable vision in low light conditions while cones are responsible for visual acuity in bright light and provide us with our ability to see colors.
 In dogs, rod cells are far more abundant than cone cells.

 As the name suggests, PRA is marked by the progressive atrophy (or degeneration) of the retina.
 Most of the PRA mutations we have identified so far have been shown to first cause the death of either rod or cone photoreceptors and then subsequently the death (or atrophy) of other surrounding retinal cells.
 The name of the specific PRA is often an indicator of which retinal cells are first targeted.
-For example, progressive rod-cone degeneration (prcd-PRA), the most widespread cause of PRA across all dog breeds with a frequency of 1.6% in purebred dogs, 3.3% in mixed-breed dogs, and found in over 50 breeds is characterized by the initial degeneration of rod cells followed by the death of cone cells.
+For example, progressive rod-cone degeneration (prcd-PRA), the most widespread cause of PRA across all dog breeds with a frequency of 1.6% in purebred dogs, 3.3% in mixed-breed dogs, and found in over 50 breeds is characterised by the initial degeneration of rod cells followed by the death of cone cells.

 What is CORD-1 PRA?